Feline atopic dermatitis is a long-term disease that is not curable but is manageable.

 When using a glucocorticoid for the skin, the ideal would be to use the mildest form at the lowest dose that keeps the patient comfortable.
 Mild itch (2-3/10) on the itch threshold is acceptable.
 Striving for 0/10 means we are likely on too high of a dose for safe long-term management.

-Once at steady state (typically at four to six weeks on therapy), modified cyclosporine can be slowly tapered to the lowest effective dosing (every other day to twice weekly in many patients).
+Once at steady state (typically at 4-6 weeks on therapy), modified cyclosporine can be slowly tapered to the lowest effective dosing (every other day to twice weekly in many patients).
 This may be a safer long-term therapy for feline patients, over prednisolone, as it has less effect on the blood glucose level and is safe for patients with concurrent cardiac disease.

-A physical examination and serum chemistry panel at six weeks followed by every six to eight months is recommended while on therapy.
+A physical examination and serum chemistry panel at 6 weeks followed by every 6-8 months is recommended while on therapy.
 Additionally, avoidance of raw food diets and hunting outside is necessary while therapy is best to prevent certain infectious diseases.

 Overall, oclacitinib is typically well tolerated by the feline patient with weight loss being the most reported adverse effect.
 Blood work monitoring to include renal values and sDMA value is recommended with long-term use in feline patients.
 Avoidance of a raw food diet and screening for feline immunodeficiency virus and feline leukemia virus would be recommended prior to starting this therapy.
 It is available in tablet form and is overall safe to use in diabetic and cardiac patients, but no long-term studies on safety have been done in cats.